MyceliumGear/i-write-docs/README.md

     * create a symlink called `test` which points to the spec config in your local repo of the `straight-server` (for example, on my machine it's `~/Work/straight/server/spec/.straight/`)

-3. Create admin_emails.txt file (to be removed soon), you can leave it empty.
+4. Create admin_emails.txt file (to be removed soon), you can leave it empty.

+5. Edit your `~/.straight/config.yml` file, uncomment the Redis-related section and also change `gateway_source` to `db`.

+6. Run `bundle install`, then 'rake db:migrate'

-After doing all that and running `bundle install` you shoul be able to successfully run the unit tests with `rspec spec`.
+After doing all that you should be able to successfully run the unit tests with `rspec spec`.

 Using nginx locally